Policy and Advocacy Priorities

 Many of our Fellows are eminent international experts in their respective specialties.
 Find out how they contribute their knowledge to help policy makers.

 As populations age and chronic age-related diseases increase good end-of-life-care becomes a priority.
 Find out more about the RACP's views on what constitutes best-practice end-of-life-care.

 This ground breaking policy will improve the lives of Australians with a disability.
-Learn how our physicians are helping make it become a reality.
+Learn how our physicians and paediatricians are helping make it become a reality.

 We believe health care services across different specialties should be able to function as one integrated whole.
 Learn more about this health care sector transforming concept.

 Use of alcohol is widely socially accepted.
 Less widely known are the multiple individual and social harms that result from excessive alcohol use.
 Learn more about them and our views on the harms to nations that result from embracing a drinking culture.

 We believe the mandated detention of people arriving in Australia by boat without visas is unethical and wrong.
 Find out more about our position on refugee and asylum seeker health and the public actions our physicians and paediatricians are taking.

 We are advising on a once-in-a-generation review to re-engineer Australia’s health system to support high-value care.
 Find out more here.

 Our Fellows are experts in their respective fields.
 Find out more about how they contribute to health care thought leadership and policy making at the highest levels on behalf of their patients and our communities